palamedes/rsow/app/views/documents/template.md

 sitemap: true|false
  ^ Should this file be included in the site map?

+priority: {0.0 - 1.0}
+ ^ This is the site priority in the sitemap used by google.

 title: {title string, try to keep it under 100 characters }
  ^ This is the title link that shows up at the top of the page, and in lists